-Table 2, (Please see Appendix) highlights a complete least-cost diet in the least and most expensive locations in December 2023.
-In December 2023, Adamawa (Rural) had the lowest Cost of a Healthy Diet at N543 per adult per day, while the most expensive location was Ekiti (Rural) with CoHD at N1,067.
-While there were a few similarities in the least-cost item in December (e.g. Bitter Leaf), the cost per food was different in these locations because of underlying price differences.
-Most of the food groups had different least-cost items; for example, Guinea Corn Flour were the least-expensive starchy staple in Adamawa (Rural), compared with White Garri in Ekiti (Rural).
+Table 2, (Please see Appendix) demonstrates a complete least-cost diet in the least and most expensive locations in February 2024.
+In February 2024, Ekiti (Urban) had the most expensive Cost of a Healthy Diet at N1359 per adult per day, while the least expensive location was Katsina (Urban) with CoHD at N625.
+While there were similarities in the least-cost item in February (e.g. Bitter leaf, Avocado Pear & Soya Beans), the cost per food was different in these locations because of underlying price differences.
+Most of the food groups had different least-cost items; for example garri white was the most expensive starchy staple in Ekiti (Rural), compared with Guinea corn (Sorghum) white grains in Katsina (Urban).

 Finally, Table 3 (Please see Appendix) shows frequently selected least-cost items in each food group across all statesector combinations.
-This table demonstrates that some items are commonly the least-cost that some items are commonly the least-cost across different locations.
-For example, in the Oils and Fats Food group, Palm Oil was the least expensive item in 74% of State-Sectors, and Soya Beans was the least-expensive item in the Legumes, Nuts and Seeds Food Group in 74% of all the State-Sectors.
-Coconuts were selected as a least-cost item for the Fruits Food Group in 35% of State-Sectors.
+This table demonstrates that some items are commonly the least-cost across different locations.
+For example, in the Oils and Fats Food group, Palm Oil was the least expensive item in 89% of State-Sectors, and Soya Beans was the least-expensive item in the Legumes, Nuts and Seeds Food Group in 76% of all the State-Sectors.
+Coconuts were selected as a least-cost item for the Fruits Food Group in 41% of State-Sectors.